aws-samples/baseline-environment-on-aws/README.md

 ## 5. Deploy Guest Base for CT (to guest account)

-Login to Guest Account with SSO.
+Login to Guest Account with AWS SO.

 ```
 aws sso login --profile ct-guest-sso